samosbor/thesamosborne/content/posts/inequity.md

 ---

 I'm done with school.
 I graduated with a degree in computer science from a well-known university.
 I have a job waiting for me at a FAANG company.
-If things continue this way I will never struggle for money.
+If things continue this way, I will never struggle for money.

 What did I do to deserve this?